yevhen/Nake/README.md

 ## Community

-General discussion group could be found [here](https://groups.google.com/forum/#!forum/naketool).
+General discussion group could be found [here](https://gitter.im/yevhen/Nake).
 Also, for news you can follow Nake's [official](https://twitter.com/NakeTool) twitter account (or [my](https://twitter.com/yevhen) account for that matter).
 The twitter's hashtag is `#naketool`.

 ## Credits
 - Thanks to everyone in the Roslyn compiler team for making this happen
 - Thanks to everyone in the dotnet-script team
-- Thanks to MedallioShell community for the great project
+- Thanks to MedallionShell community for the great project
 - Special thanks to Anton Martynenko for giving me an idea and steering Nake's DSL in the right direction
 - Hugs and kisses to my lovely Valery for being so patient and supportive, and for feeding me food and beer, while I was sitting in my cage working on Nake, instead of spending that time with her